19 Good Snacks for Breastfeeding

 - Strawberry Chickpea Flour Muffins

-For premade, easy protein muffins, I love using these minute muffins.
-I love it because it has extra protein, and if you mix in milk (dairy or soy), that can up the protein even more.
+I love them because they have extra protein, and if you mix in milk (dairy or soy), that can up the protein even more.

 Typically, I slather with nut butter and eat when I want something extra soft or comforting, usually after dinner or for a late afternoon snack with a slab of dark chocolate.